PhysicalBit7/notes/docs/misc/cppDataStructures.md

 # C++ Data Structures and Algorithms Cheat Sheet
 {: .no_toc }
-A cheat sheet for python commands for studying purposes.
+A cheat sheet on C++ data structures and algorithms for studying purposes.

----

 ### Resources
 {: .no_toc}